someengineering/resoto.com/src/pages/about.md

 Now, it's the valve manufacturers themselves who standardize and expose attributes of their valves, write the Resoto plug-ins, and define standard workflow templates.
 A workflow template could be a maintenance alert and dispatch when the valve achieves a certain age or total lifetime throughput.

-Instead of "just" selling valves, a manufacturer bundles valve, [Raspberry Pi](https://raspberrypi.org), Keepercore, plug-in and workflow templates into a subscription for a "digital valve" or a "valve cloud" that carries the manufacturer's own brand.
+Instead of "just" selling valves, a manufacturer bundles valve, [Raspberry Pi](https://raspberrypi.org), Resoto Core, plug-in and workflow templates into a subscription for a "digital valve" or a "valve cloud" that carries the manufacturer's own brand.
 The valve manufacturer also maintains connectivity to all valves across its customer base, collecting the aggregate data set.
 Because Resoto is open, standardized and abstracted, the "valve cloud" is plug-and-play and integrates with a plant operators' existing digital / cloud infrastructure.
 The valves and [Raspberry Pis](https://raspberrypi.org) again become searchable, discoverable and programmable.

 By turning a physical product into a programmable infrastructure resource, companies open up new types of business models and income streams, such as subscription revenue.
 There are benefits for all parties.
 With the subscription, the plant operator has the benefit of turning upfront Capex into an operating expense.
 As the maintainers of the project, [Some Engineering](https://some.engineering) contributes with certifications, training, and support.